runvnc/projects-algogen/README.md

 Using the algonfts.art infrastructure to generate, pin and mint replacement NFTs for the Alatars Tile game.
 Non-foil system in place, more expensive "foil" tiles in testing and should be in production by Friday.

-## VRF Shuffle
+## vrfshuffle.com
-(In progress, investigtory stage)
+(In progress, investigatory stage)

 _Partially sponsored by AlgoWhales_

-Shuffle system, ideally taking advantage of the new VRF feature.
+Shuffle system, ideally taking advantage of the new VRF feature to be released in the next AVM.
 Should have good UX for transferring NFTs to the shuffle wallet.

 ## algobreeder.com